oresat/oresat-linux/utils/octavo-boot/README.md

 INFO(octavo-usb-boot): Handling 'AM335x U-Boot SPL' BOOTP packet ...
 ```

-- The above may end in error, but that is ok as long as, after a minute you see
+- After a minute you see a USB mass storage device appear on your system.
+After
-  a USB mass storage device appear on your system.
+  this you can kill the above script
 ```
 # dmesg output
 [177014.042105] usb-storage 1-1.1:1.0: USB Mass Storage device detected